jeffhandley/strickland/packages/strickland/README.md

 ### Async Validator Arrays and Objects

-As you likely guessed, the `every` and `props` validators support async validators too.
+As you likely guessed, the `every`, `props`, `each`, and `some` validators support async validators too.
 That means you can compose async validators together with any other validators.
 If anywhere in your tree of validators, a `Promise` is returned as a result, then the overall result will be a `Promise`.

 The conventions for `every` and `props` still apply when async validators are in use.
 Here is an example showing sync and async validators mixed together when nested objects and arrays.